huuff/exobrain/survival-kit.md

 * A small mirror: Also always useful to check whether I'm looking unkempt.
 Also for getting lashes out of my eyes.
 * Moisturizing cream: For my hands or my face, since I might have dermatitis.
 * Sunscreem: I always forget to carry it, so it's safer to always have one at the bottom of the backpack.
+* Surgical face masks: After covid, these are mandatory at some places (hospitals, public transportation).
+The fact that they aren't required almost anywhere else makes them so, so easy to forget.
+So it's better to always carry a few around, just in case you need to use public transportation.
 * Extra clothes (at least a t-shirt): Also very necessary in case it's cold, lose some, or someone else needs it.
 This is harder to carry however, so maybe just for the car's trunk.